 Are you a super laid back human who’s great at relaxing?
 Are your evenings and weekends filled with picnics and movies and friends and reading in a hammock?

 If that’s you, stop reading this blog post.
 It will do you no good.
-Instead, read this post about what Scout Finch would be like in 2015.
+Instead, read this post about how to travel for a month with only a carry-on.